Department: Production and Population Health

 Katharina Stärk was later pioneering the use of risk assessment in the context of animal health through applied examples as well as international capacity building.
 She integrated methods of risk assessment in the design of surveillance programmes providing a methodological basis for risk-based priority setting and resource allocation (Stärk et al., 2006).
 This method is currently being applied by the Swiss Veterinary Service in a number of programmes, including avian influenza and bluetongue surveillance.
 There is considerable international interest in courses on this topic.

 In her current position, Katharina Stärk is continuing to work on the optimisation of surveillance and disease control methods.
 She has a strong interest in understanding factors preventing or promoting the change of practice in health systems, specifically in the context of antimicrobial usage.
 She aims to develop a portfolio of multidisciplinary research focusing on the interface of human and animal populations and its relation to public health.
 She coordinated the project PILGRIM, which focused on an emerging strain of MRSA in pigs.
-Currently, she coordinates the MINAPIG project, funded by the Era-Net EMIDA programme.
+More recently, Katharina became increasingly involved in evaluation, particularly veterinary public health policy evaluation.
+Currently, she is involved in several EU projects annd evaluation projects.

 Katherina has been interviewed on AcademiaNet, a website which promotes the work of female research scientists.
 See what she said about Curbing the Spread of Disease.